Last updated: 24th October 2019

 Cookies and other tracking

-When you visit the Scandinavian Outdoor online store, your web browser automatically receives a cookie.
+When you visit the Lucky Bird Bikes online store, your web browser automatically receives a cookie.
 We use different kinds of cookies to provide our users with optimized and personalized service.
 We also use some third-party cookies to improve the functionality of our online service, improve user experience and optimize communication and marketing.

 What is a cookie?